Chapter 25:

 I looked at her in the darkness of the tent.
 She seemed so much smaller than before.

-“And, yeah, maybe I felt bad about it, but I told myself that it didn’t matter.”
+“And, maybe I felt bad about it, but I told myself that it didn’t matter.”
 She trembled a tiny bit.
 “B-because, really, nothing mattered.”

+She looked at me again and smiled a little bit.
 It was a smile that was sad, and happy, and hopeful.
+It was radiant.

 “Then I met you.
 And you told me that, maybe, it did matter.”
 She looked at her hands.
 “Maybe, all the stealing I did; maybe it mattered, and it was wrong.”
 Her voice quieted.